-I'm an Interaction Designer at Microsoft right now, working on the Services design team in the Operating Systems Group.
+I'm a Product Designer at Axon right now, leading design for our In-Car experiences including Axon Fleet.
+Before that I worked at Microsoft as a Product Designer on Outlook Web, and an Interaction designer on the Microsoft account management portal.
 I graduated from the University of Washington in June of 2014, with a BDes in Interaction Design, where I was recognized as the top student in my class.
 Before attending the UW, I worked as a freelance commercial photographer, was a Pharmacy Technician for a while, and even sold Volkswagens for a few years.
 What excites me about design is making a difference in the physical world in a way that reaches beyond the screen, improves lives and connects people.

-When not studying I'm probably doing something with my dogs, hiking, skiing, cycling, rock climbing or doing something with a camera.
-I'm also passionate about craft brewed beer, all-wheel-drive, and the untapped culinary potential of the waffle iron.
+Outside of work my recent focus has been on renovating the 1950s house I bought with my fiancé in NW Seattle.
+When taking a break from that, you can find me hiking with my dog, skiing, cycling, rock climbing or doing something with a camera.
+I'm also passionate about craft brewed beer, growing veggies, all-wheel-drive, and the untapped culinary potential of the waffle iron.

 If you'd like to learn more check out my resume or email me (email@example.com).